Natalie Aixill, Technical Services Engineer, Resero UK

 An academic change is needed to effectively change our behaviours to reduce the carbon footprint and solve the climate crisis.
 2030 is too long to wait.

-At EVORA EDGE our job is to:
+At Resero UK our job is to:

 transfer existing buildings instead of demolition to optimise building volumes,